-- Unsatisfactory academic, simulation/skills lab or clinical work. - Lack of aptitude for nursing as demonstrated by unsafe performance and poor professional judgment in the clinical area such as, but not limited to, endangering a patient's safety by: - Violating standard safety practices in the care of patients. - o Delaying care that is within the student's realm of ability and/or knowledge. - Performing skills or procedures beyond the realm of the student's ability and/or knowledge. - Any student performing advanced skills or administering medication(s) independently is subject to immediate dismissal.
+- Unsatisfactory academic, simulation/skills lab or clinical work. - Lack of aptitude for nursing as demonstrated by unsafe performance and poor professional judgment in the clinical area such as, but not limited to, endangering a patient's safety by: - Violating standard safety practices in the care of patients. - Delaying care that is within the student's realm of ability and/or knowledge. - Performing skills or procedures beyond the realm of the student's ability and/or knowledge. - Any student performing advanced skills or administering medication(s) independently is subject to immediate dismissal.
 Should this occur, then student will be sent home and may not return to the clinical area or to the classroom pending a SIT (Student Intervention Team) meeting.
-Dismissal may occur at the time of the meeting. - Failure to perform patient identification using two identifiers PRIOR to administering any medication. - NOTE: Standard procedure is to ask the patient their name and date of birth, check their patient identification bracelet and compare to the medical record.
-When speaking to the patient you say, "Tell me your name and DOB", not "Are you Susie Smith born 9-9-1999?" - Being found in any restricted or unauthorized area.
+Dismissal may occur at the time of the meeting.

-- Unethical conduct such as fraud, drug abuse, alcohol abuse, breach of confidentiality (HIPPA violation); inappropriate nurse/patient interaction or interpersonal relation; or aggressive, disrespectful, or dishonest behavior to any school or hospital staff member, physician, patient, or other student, defined as follows: - Aggressive behavior is defined as a forceful, self-assertive action or attitude that is expressed physically, verbally, non-verbally, or symbolically and is manifested by physical, verbal, or emotionally abusive or destructive acts towards oneself or others.
-No bullying will be tolerated. - Dishonest behavior is defined as an untruthful, untrustworthy, or unreliable action. - Disrespectful behavior. - Cheating in any manner. - Sharing, posting, photographing, or copying test material/graded content, in any way, will not be tolerated. - Plagiarism will not be tolerated. - Withdrawal from a hospital or participating agency as the result of due process proceedings based upon a written request from the agency that the student be withdrawn. - Violations of the attendance policy. - Failure to satisfy identified probationary requirements within the stated time. - Failure to comply with requirements as stated in the Master Plan of Instruction.
+- Failure to perform patient identification using two identifiers PRIOR to administering any medication. - ➤ NOTE: Standard procedure is to ask the patient their name and date of birth, check their patient identification bracelet and compare to the medical record.
+When speaking to the patient you say, "Tell me your name and DOB", not "Are you Susie Smith born 9-9-1999?" - Being found in any restricted or unauthorized area. - Unethical conduct such as fraud, drug abuse, alcohol abuse, breach of confidentiality (HIPPA violation); inappropriate nurse/patient interaction or interpersonal relation; or aggressive, disrespectful, or dishonest behavior to any school or hospital staff member, physician, patient, or other student, defined as follows: - Aggressive behavior is defined as a forceful, self-assertive action or attitude that is expressed physically, verbally, non-verbally, or symbolically and is manifested by physical, verbal, or emotionally abusive or destructive acts towards oneself or others.
+No bullying will be tolerated. - Dishonest behavior is defined as an untruthful, untrustworthy, or unreliable action. - Disrespectful behavior. - Cheating in any manner. - o Sharing, posting, photographing, or copying test material/graded content, in any way, will not be tolerated. - o Plagiarism will not be tolerated. - o Cell phone or Apple watch on person while test is being given in testing lab or classroom - Withdrawal from a hospital or participating agency as the result of due process proceedings based upon a written request from the agency that the student be withdrawn. - Violations of the attendance policy. - Failure to satisfy identified probationary requirements within the stated time. - Failure to comply with requirements as stated in the Master Plan of Instruction.